New Zealand is currently at Alert Level 1. For more information on what this means, visit the New Zealand Government’s dedicated COVID-19 website.

 You will need to stay there for at least 14 days.
 This will prevent any further unmanaged COVID-19 infection coming into New Zealand.
 You can’t self-isolate at home, or take a domestic flight before the 14-day period is completed.

-New Zealand has entered into transit arrangements with a range of countries to make it easier for each other’s citizens to get home.
-New Zealand has made specific arrangements with Australia, Chile, Canada, the United States and a number of other countries, so that in most cases these locations can be used as transit hubs for New Zealand citizens returning to New Zealand.
-However, these transit arrangements cannot guarantee your transit through these countries, all travellers must also comply with any specific transit restrictions and requirements for all countries they are transiting en route to New Zealand.
+All travellers must comply with any specific transit restrictions and requirements for all countries and territories they are transiting en route to New Zealand.
 Many countries have specific restrictions which may prevent travellers transiting when travelling from certain countries.
 You should check that you comply with these restrictions before booking your travel.

-Returning New Zealanders who need to transit these or other countries/territories should be aware that circumstances are changing quickly, and we do not have an exhaustive list of available options.
+Returning New Zealanders who need to transit other countries/territories should be aware that circumstances are changing quickly, and we do not have an exhaustive list of available options.
 Always check with your airline/travel agent that you have current information about your transit options to ensure you will be able to travel to your final destination.
-Country specific travel restrictions (including transit restrictions) are also available on the International Air Transport Association (IATA) website.
+Some further information is available on the International Air Transport Association (IATA) website.

 Transiting the United States